 Vietnam War Memorial in Shopping Center of Houston, TX

-This Vietnam War Memorial is located in the middle of a shopping center parking lot in Houston off of Bellaire Boulevard.
+This Vietnam War Memorial is in the middle of a shopping center parking lot in Houston off of Bellaire Boulevard.
 The address is 11360 Bellaire Blvd., Houston, Texas 77072.
-It is a touching tribute to the United States soldiers as well as civilians who fought and endured the sufferings of that war fighting communism.
+It is a touching tribute to the United States soldiers as well as civilians who fought and endured the sufferings of that war, fighting communism.

-This Houston Metro area where these statues are located is often referred to as “Chinatown” because it has a predominant Asian-American community whose people live and work there.
+This Houston Metro Area where these statues are is often referred to as “Chinatown” because it has a predominant Asian-American community whose people live and work there.

 Vietnamese American citizens generously funded this memorial erected in 2005.

-The Vietnam War was a very unpopular as well as divisive war for those of us living in America.
+The Vietnam War was very unpopular as well as a divisive war for those of us living in America.
 The draft was in effect back then.
 Both of my brothers served in Vietnam when United States involvement accelerated in the 1960s.
-My brother John was in the Navy and my brother Jim was in the Army.
-The reception for returning veterans was hardly welcoming to say the least.
+My brother John was in the Navy, and my brother Jim was in the Army.
+The reception for returning veterans was hardly welcoming.
 It was very hurtful for those who had served.

-Anti-war protests kept escalating in the United States particularly after the Tet Offensive in 1968.
+Anti-war protests kept escalating in the United States, particularly after the Tet Offensive in 1968.
 Despite all of the firepower and might of the United States as well as our allies in fighting the war, that particular battle was a turning point.
 Americans were led to believe that the end of the war was in sight.
-After the Tet Offensive the tide turned and protests against the war became subject matter for the nightly news.
-It also ended any thoughts of President Lyndon Johnson running for a 2nd term of office.
+After the Tet Offensive, the tide turned, and protests against the war became subject matter for the nightly news.
+It also ended any thoughts of President Lyndon Johnson running for the 2nd term of office.
 Richard Nixon would become President of the United States.

 The capture of Saigon by the North Vietnamese was the dramatic end to the war on April 30, 1975.
 I still remember viewing television which portrayed U.S. helicopters being utilized to rescue some last minute evacuees from rooftops as that long drawn out war came to a climactic end.